jaketrent/jaketrent-blog/content/post/monitor-javascript-bundle-size.md

 <!--more-->

-I recently discovered this tool called [https://github.com/ai/size-limit](Size Limit).
+I recently discovered this tool called [Size Limit](https://github.com/ai/size-limit).
 It's my favorite of its kind so far.
 It will alert you once the size of your bundle gets over a certain threshold size (think CI integration).
 It uses webpack.

 ## Install Size Limit